zgsrc/ibjs/README.md

 3. If the SDK can establish a working connection and load the object model, the terminal will start successfully.

-        Use the 'session' variable to access the session.
+        The main entry point of the SDK is accessible through the "session" variable.
+        Load securities using the $("AAPL stock") function.
+        Loaded securities will be directly addressable by their localSymbol.
+        A list of loaded securities is stored in "symbols".
         Type .exit to quit.
         >

-Explore the SDK using the terminal.

 ## Programming